-The Company had an interest expense of \$137,878 (2018 - \$73,180).
-This is the estimated fair value of interest on the gold prepayment liability that would be paid if the prepayment was a loan.
+The Company had an interest expense of \$174,876 (2018 - \$114,532).
+This represents the estimated fair value of interest on the gold prepayment liability that would be paid if the prepayment was a loan.
 The benefit is recorded on the statement of operations and is a non-cash transaction.

-Fair value loss on gold purchase agreement of 251,246 (2018 - 185,544).
-This relates to the fair value adjustment on the CRH gold prepayment using period end assumptions for the estimated present value of the gold to be repaid.
+Fair value gain on gold purchase agreement of 31,273 (2018 - 936,529).
+This movement relates to the fair value adjustment on the CRH gold prepayment using period end assumptions for the estimated present value of the gold to be repaid.
 The key changes in assumptions included an increase in the future gold price per ounce estimate and discount rate.

-Amortization of deferred loss of \$2,778,185 (2018 - \$49,261).
-The difference of cash received and the initial fair value of the gold prepayment liability of \$15,534,971 was originally recorded as a deferred loss and is being recognized over the units of production.
-This amount represents the amortization of the deferred loss when the Company transferred 3,813 (2018 - 67) gold ounce credits or cash equivalent to CRH.
+Amortization of deferred loss of 1,426,616 (2018 - 1,326,396).
+The difference of cash received and the initial fair value of the gold prepayment liability of 15,534,971 was originally recorded as a deferred loss and is being amortized to the statement of operations over the units of production.
+This amount represents the amortization of the deferred loss when the Company transferred 1,958 (2018 - 1,821) gold ounce credits or cash equivalent to CRH during the three months.

-Deferred income tax of \$4,127,479 (2018 - \$Nil) recognized during the period is the estimated use of the deferred income tax asset.
+Deferred income tax of \$900,306 (2018 - \$Nil) recognized during the period is the estimated use of the deferred income tax asset.
 The Company previously recognized the tax asset to the extent recovery is considered probable.
 In assessing the probably of recovery, taxable profit projections, derived from cash flows from detailed life-of-mine and production plans were evaluated.